-Most people in the UK would not be able to define franchising, with the industry either flying under the radar of business or being completely misunderstood.
+Most people in the UK would not be able to define franchising, with the industry either flying under the radar of business or being wholly misunderstood.

-For the case of the latter, some businesses take payments from unsuspecting investors under the guise of being a ‘franchise’, resulting in the industry being tarred.
+For the case of the latter, some businesses take payments from unsuspecting investors under the guise of being a ‘franchise’, resulting in the industry getting tarred.

 The role of the bfa and membership

 To combat this issue, the British Franchise Association was formed in 1977 by founding members; ServiceMaster, Dyno-Rod, Holiday Inns UK, Kentucky Fried Chicken, Wimpy International, Ziebart GB, Prontaprint and Budget Rent a Car.

 With no previous set standards in the UK, the industry got forced to create its own regulatory body, accrediting a company’s suitability for membership based on strict criteria including operational practices, business procedures, franchise agreement and the standard of support and training given to franchisees.

 Membership serves as a guiding light to those looking to invest in a business that they can be sure is ethical and is meeting with minimum standards.

 Franchising is when a franchisor (the owner of the trademark) grants a license to another (the franchisee), allowing the franchisee to mirror the established business in a new territory.

 The franchisee must run the business by the set standards that have already been proven to work, meaning that creativity and individual thinking may be limited; however, franchising continues to evolve, and creative thinking has become more encouraged by some franchise systems.